Complementary Medicine - Cam

 51. Gao ZL, Gu XH, Cheng FT, Jiang FH.
 Effect of sea buckthorn on liver fibrosis: a clinical study.
 World J Gastroenterol 2003;9:1615-7.

-52. Yamamoto M, Oka H, Kanno T, et al. Controlled prospective trial to evaluate sho-saiko-to for the prevention of hepatotcellular carcinoma in patients with cirrhosis of the liver.
-Gan To Kagaku Ryoho (Jpn J Cancer Chemother) 1989;16:1519–24 [in Japanese].
+52. Yamamoto S, Oka H, Kanno T, et al. Controlled prospective trial to evaluate Shosaiko-to in preventing hepatocellular carcinoma in patients with cirrhosis of the liver.
+Gan To Kagaku Ryoho (Jpn J Cancer Chemother) 1989;16:1519-24 [in Japanese].

 53. Taniguchi S, Kaneto K, Hamada T. Acquired zinc deficiency associated with alcoholic liver cirrhosis.
 Int J Dermatol 1995;34:651-2.